 People love to talk about how often they post on Instagram or other social media.
 Social media managers out there will tell you you’ve got to post every day (sometimes twice a day) if you want to see any kind of growth.

-Now, I’m not a social media manager and aside from a misguided attempt to be one in a previous iteration of this business, I will never pretend to be.
-It doesn’t push my buttons, as they say.
-But I do know the importance of good quality content, and I do have a long history in digital marketing.
+Now, I’m not a social media manager - I'm a digital marketer.
+So I know the importance of good quality content, and that will trump quantity every time.
 Consistency in your digital marketing plan is important; that’s true.
 But that doesn’t mean jamming your schedule full of content that doesn’t really say anything.

 As a wise person once said: Quality over Quantity.

 I couldn’t actually find a credible source for that phrase, but we all know it.

 If the content you’re posting is consistent, but not good quality, then it’s almost meaningless.
 If you have to adjust your posting schedule to make sure it’s good quality, then trust me; the world is not going to end.
 I went through a period in my business where I only had the capacity to post a new blog post twice a month.
 Who cares!
 As long as what I’m posting matters to my target audience, then it’s worth it, and more importantly it’s a schedule I can manage in a quality focussed way.